Skip to main content

 Any visitor under the influence of alcohol, drugs, or any other substance which could impair judgement, co-ordination, and cause risk to yourself, and others will not be admitted to the tour.

-In the event of severely inclement weather or high wind we reserve the right to cancel the tour.
+Please note, this tour is weather dependent.
+In the event of severely inclement weather or high wind, we reserve the right to cancel the tour; tickets may be exchanged for an alternate date.

 Stay in the loop